premshree/pocmon/README.md

 # What is pocmon?

-pocmon is a a Slack Bot that runs in the background in any channel you invite it to and periodically picks someone to be a "Point Of Contact" (or, POC for short) by adding that information to the channel's Topic and letting that user know that they are now a POC.
+pocmon is a a Slack Bot that runs in the background in any channel you invite it to and periodically picks someone in the channel to be a "Point Of Contact" (or, POC for short) by adding that information to the channel's Topic and letting that user know that they are now a POC.

 The main motivations behind pocmon were:
 - facilitate inter-team communication by making it easy for external teams to know who to ask for help in a channel
 - not have any one person be overwhelmed by messages

+# How It Works

+pocmon is very simple.
+Under the hood it does a few things:
+- It keeps track of all the channels it is in and a list of rotators for each channel during each "run"
+- It keeps track of people who have already been a POC so they are not picked again
+- Amongst the "available rotators", it shuffles the list and then picks the first person from that list
+- When there are no more rotators available, it will "replenish" the list by clearing out the already-rotated list.

 # Configuration